dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5385 (Enhancement)

-**Enable Alternate Length of Stay in 3M CRS**
+**Enable Alternate Length of Stay in Solventum CRS**

-The ability to provide Alternate Length of Stay to 3M CRS to prevent prompting for it with specific groupers has been added.
+The ability to provide Alternate Length of Stay to Solventum CRS to prevent prompting for it with specific groupers has been added.
-For 3M CRS users only
+For Solventum CRS users only

 ### CACTWO-5387 (Important)